fernandordguez/infoblox-scripts/README.md

 [nios2b1ddi_bulkhosts.py](https://github.com/fernandordguez/infoblox-scripts):        Enables processing of the NIOS bulkhost records

-[nios2b1ddi_compareDHCPleases.py](https://github.com/fernandordguez/infoblox-scripts): Compares all the NIOS DHCP leases with the ones in BloxOne after the migration is completed, which provides impreoved visibility of the changes
+[nios2b1ddi_dhcpLeasesB1vsNios.py](https://github.com/fernandordguez/infoblox-scripts): Compares all the NIOS DHCP leases (collected either from WAPI or Grid Backup file) with the leases available in BloxOne.
+This should provide improved visibility of the changes after a NIOS to BloxOne migration

 [hostsWithinDHCPRanges.py](https://github.com/fernandordguez/infoblox-scripts):         When importing Host records into B1DDI, these are split into different types of objects:
                                                                                         - DNS record types (A, PTR...)